DAILY DRONE

 THE ALTERNATIVE MEDIA DAILY

-Our proud motto: We may not always be first with the news but we’re always wrong.
+Our proud motto: We may not be first with the news but we’re always wrong.

 BY ROYAL DISAPPOINTMENT